Jriles/cloneWarsGameServer/README.md

 ### run the container
 > docker run -p 7654:7654 -p 7654:7654/udp -e MATCH_SIZE=1 server

-Where match size is the desired match size.
+Where MATCH_SIZE is the desired number of players in a match.
 There is no limit currently, but I haven't tested the server with more than three clients.

 Follow instructions in game/in the link above to connect to server from the game client.